veraned/vansite/README.md

 - [ ] rss feed
 - [ ] fix ezgallery images on posts
 - [x] blog post layout
+- [ ] at least one macro should be ready to go with site launch

 ### elsewhere
 - [ ] write